aakbar5/cmake-projects/README.md

    - An application using a shared library (direct linking).

 -  [205](02-library/205/CMakeLists.txt):
-   - An application using a libary via .pc (using pkg-config)
+   - An application using a libary via `.pc` (using `pkg-config`)
-   - pkg-config can be referred to static or shared library.
+   - `pkg-config` can be referred to static or shared library.

 -  [206](02-library/206/CMakeLists.txt):
    - Generate .cmake file for a library (static).

 -  [207](02-library/207/CMakeLists.txt):
-   - An application using a static library (using .cmake).
+   - An application using a static library (using `.cmake`).
-   - TODO: Inherit compiler specific flags from library just like pkg-config can do that.
+   - TODO: Inherit compiler specific flags from library just like `pkg-config` can do that.

 -  [208](02-library/208/CMakeLists.txt):
-   - Generate .cmake file for a library (shared library).
+   - Generate `.cmake` file for a library (shared library).

 -  [209](02-library/209/CMakeLists.txt):
-   - An application using a shared library (using .cmake).
+   - An application using a shared library (using `.cmake`).
-   - TODO: Inherit compiler specific flags from library just like pkg-config can do that.
+   - TODO: Inherit compiler specific flags from library just like `pkg-config` can do that.

 -  [210](02-library/210/CMakeLists.txt):
-   - A single project to build shared and static lib (pkg-config, .cmake).
+   - A single project to build shared and static lib (`pkg-config`, `.cmake`).

 ## 03-external_libs
 Use 3rd party libraries in an application.